ByteJoseph/weblish/README.md

 <script src="https://weblish.onrender.com" type="text/javascript"></script>

 <script type="text/english">
-say hi // write your instructions here
+  show hi on the screen as an alert // write your instructions here
 </script>
 ```

-> This sends "say hi" to the backend, which returns and executes corresponding JavaScript code via `eval()`.
+> This sends "show hi on the screen as an alert" to the backend, which returns and executes corresponding JavaScript code via `eval()`.

 ### Remote Usage (Deployed):